Paranoiddev/Study-Notes/AWS/Serverless-Lamda-API-Gateway/Lamda.md

 First 1 million are free.
 It has continous scaling but it can be prone to outage.
 Lamda scales out not up.

-AWS X-ray allows to debug Lamda, it can also be used globally.s
+AWS X-ray allows to debug Lamda, it can also be used globally.